Gbkng/recdl/README.md

 # Alternatives

-A very simple alternative could be to use [`ranger`](https://github.com/ranger/ranger) like so: `source ranger`.
+A very simple alternative is to use [`ranger`](https://github.com/ranger/ranger) like so: `source ranger`.
 The `recdl` is much more basic and can be easily customized.